 'I have been harboring overflowing feelings I can no longer contain, passionate feelings that pull me towards you, in spite of being tied here to my place with the Pyramids behind me.
 The Sphinx today will speak but with no voice to be heard.
-You might have thought that I am nothing but a piece of stone...
-But have you ever thought that this solid mass might have a heart like other living hearts?
-It's time that this heart speaks its buried love...I have seen days and years pass by, and you have always remained my beloved, and my passion for you has always kept its purity.
-I can recount how you remained an Arab girl in your Bedouin Fustat until you became indeed the conqueror of hearts ...In this Fatimid Glory, you put on your best garments, and people's hearts came seeking you from all corners of the world. ...The minaret of Al-Azar could be seen proclaiming the Word of God, the multitudes came seeking your knowledge and bounty-Times, however, changed...and after your wealth and glory, you saw misery and weakness...
+You might have thought that I am nothing but a piece of stone... but have you ever thought that this solid mass might have a heart like other living hearts?
+It's time that this heart speaks its buried love...I have seen days and years pass by and you have always remained my beloved, and my passion for you has always kept its purity.
+I can recount how you remained an Arab girl in your bedouin Fustat - until you became indeed the conqueror of hearts.....
+In this Fatimid Glory you put on your best garments and peoples hearts came seeking you from all corners of the world....the minaret of Al-Azar could be seen proclaiming the Word of God, the multitudes came seeking your knowledge and bounty - Times however changed... and after your wealth and glory, you saw misery and weakness...
 My heart was bleeding for you, and how could I remain still, seeing you suffer under the tutelage of the Mamluk eyeing you as a tiger eyes his prey?
-Yet in your difficulty you were noble, this tyrant was eclipsed, and you came out victorious. -And how could you not, when God has sent you this genius from Kavala? ...

-I could see him sitting there fixing his gaze on you, he could not but jump to your rescue: 'Here I come-here I come!' his arms wide open, and you threw yourself into his embrace.
-He disappeared in you, and you in him, and together you became one indivisible person.
+Yet in your difficulty you were noble, this tyrant was eclipsed and you came out victorious. - And how could you not, when God has sent you this Genius from Kavala?...
+I could see him sitting there fixing his gaze on you, he could not but jump to your rescue: "Here I come - Here I come!"
+I saw him descending on you, his arms wide open, and you threw yourself into his embrace...He disappeared in you and you in him and together you became one indivisible person.
 Can anyone mention Cairo without the phantom of Mehmed Ali leaping to mind?
 Doesn't he still, to this day, hover high above his Citadel, defending and protecting you?'